 Sharing happenings and stories across your organization in News allows you to connect your people.
-News makes it easy to publish stories with images and videos that celebrate your organization’s culture, values and accomplishments.
+News makes it easy to publish stories and items that celebrate your organization’s culture, values and accomplishments.

 Table of contents

 - Content blocks (Using the block editor)

 Creating News items with the block editor allows you to add multiple types of content to the same article and manage each of them independently, without having to worry about spacing or formatting.
 Each type of supported content has a dedicated block:

 - Text - can be manually entered or if format-free, copy and pasted

 - Image - browse and select or drag and drop image(s) into your article